 USB port comparison between four single-port quick chargers.

 First, use the ChargerLab Power-2 FLD01 to test the charger.
-When the charger enters SCP mode, use EBC-A10 to test its maximum power.
-It shows 8A.
+When the charger enters SCP mode, use EBC-A10 to test its maximum power, which displays a value of 8.2A.

-We have tested twice, and each result shows 8.2A.
+We conducted the test twice, and each time the result was 8.2A.

-Huawei 5V 8A charger’s power test.
+Huawei 40W charger power test.
 The maximum current recorded by the software is 8.1A.

-After testing the 5V 8A charger fully loaded for two minutes, it still works well.
+After testing the 40W charger fully loaded for two minutes, it still works well.

 Remove the shell.

-There is also a plastic housing, which is used to fix the circuit board.
+There is also a plastic housing, which is used to secure the circuit board.

 After removing two PCBs, we can see that the white plastic housing is used to connect the two circuit boards on the top and bottom.

 This is a transformer from PULSE.
-However, we haven’t found the model on the PULSE official website, so it is likely a customized type.
+However, we haven’t found the model on the PULSE official website, so it is likely a customized version.

 The circuit board on the left is RT7207, which supports synchronous rectification.

 The synchronous rectifier has a parallel Schottky barrier diode to improve efficiency.
-It is ON Semiconductor NTMFS5C6KNL.
-Silk screen 5C612L.
+It is an ON Semiconductor NTMFS5C6KNL, with the silkscreen marking 5C612L.

 Output switch.
 Diodes PMOS DMP2002UPS.